A getting started guide for choosing the right platform for your coworking space website.

 Clearly, the best option for building a marketing website for a coworking space is to either choose a website builder such as Wix (if you don’t have basic technical knowledge) or choose a standard CMS system such as WordPress (if you have the technical knowledge to implement it).

 The second most important part of your web presence is the internal, members facing web application a.k.a. members web portal.

 The key objectives of the members portal are:

-The members portal, being your web product is best to live under a subdomain.
-For the tech companies, that’s usually app.officernd.com, dashboard.stripe.com, app.intercom.com, manage.gocardless.com, etc. Some of the most important reasons why doing it this way is the so-called ‘Separation of concerns’, as known in the tech world.
+The members portal, being your web product, is best to live under a subdomain.
+For the tech companies, that’s usually app.officernd.com, dashboard.stripe.com, app.intercom.com, manage.gocardless.com, etc. Some of the most important reasons for doing this is the so-called ‘Separation of concerns’, as known in the tech world.
 The product (it’s also called web application and not a website) has its own life.
 It has its own user interface and its own user experience.
 It serves a different purpose and it’s owned by a different team – the product team.
 You don’t want to be caught in a situation where your marketing website is down because the product team is deploying a new version.
 Or even worse, you need to deploy the product, because the marketing team needs to update a piece of content.
-There are a million reasons to keep these separate and the most important one is they serve different purposes.
+There are a million reasons to keep these separate and the most important one is that they serve different purposes.

 Of course, these two worlds need to be connected and speak to each other.
 Few points that usually connect them in the Coworking world are:

 Here’s a diagram that illustrates the connections described above:

 Building the web presence of your coworking space is not an easy task.
 But if you do it right and manage to connect all the moving parts, you’ll have the foundation that will allow you to focus on building a successful coworking community and growing your business.

 We pick the coolest and most useful blog posts, webinars, interviews, eBooks, company and industry news…